Magsaysay Boulevard: History

 The boulevard traces its origin to an old road named Calle Santa Mesa, which would later be known as Santa Mesa Boulevard, and a short segment leading to Calle Santol (now Santol Street).
 It also formed part of Highway 53.
 The road, now known as Old Santa Mesa Street, was part of the original Calle Santa Mesa, up to the San Juan Bridge, wherein what is now the current alignment of Ramon Magsaysay Boulevard was later extended from Santol Street to Quezon City.
 Its present-day section between Nagtahan and Old Santa Mesa Road was also the former right-of-way of tranvia until 1945.
+Manila's first flyover, later known as R. Magsaysay Bridge II, was built along the boulevard in the 1950s to facilitate the passage of vehicles crossing over the Philippine National Railways tracks.

-In 1972, the R. Magsaysay Bridge II was built along the boulevard to facilitate the passage of vehicles crossing over the Philippine National Railways tracks.
-It was later decommissioned in 2022 to make way for the NLEX Connector, which would cross between the boulevard's ground level and the elevated LRTA tracks.
-The Connector's interchange with the boulevard opened on October 28, 2023.
+On August 31, 1960, coinciding with the 53rd birth anniversary of the late President Ramon Magsaysay, the Manila Municipal Board (now the Manila City Council) enacted Ordinance No. 4745, renaming Santa Mesa Boulevard to Ramon Magsaysay Boulevard in his honor.
+Re-enacted on March 26, 1963, the renaming was subsequently approved by Manila Mayor Antonio Villegas on May 8, 1963.

 The construction of the second line of the LRTA system began in 1997, with the boulevard being one of its routes.
 The segment was later opened to train operations in 2004.
+R. Magsaysay Bridge II was decommissioned in 2022 to make way for the NLEX Connector, which would cross between the boulevard's ground level and the elevated LRTA tracks.
+The Connector's interchange with the boulevard opened on October 28, 2023.